AnarchistHoneybun/Muk/README.md

 cd Muk
 cargo run
 ```
-after that, just type in the index of any generation 1 pokémon
+after that, just type in the index of any pokémon upto gen VIII (that's 1-898)
 and you're golden!